-Learning through storytelling, literature and poetry
+Learning through storytelling, creative writing and literature

-We have gathered together a range of storytelling, literature and poetry resources from our partner museums, galleries and art collections.
+We have gathered together a range of storytelling, literature and creative writing resources from our partner museums, galleries and art collections.
 Some of the resources are designed specifically for schools and teachers.
 Others are written for a general audience but could be used to provide ideas and contextual information for teaching, or might be useful for older students and lifelong learners.

 Are you sitting comfortably...?